 client_id in the request

 client_id to be present in the query string.
-You can include that parameter also in the Request Object.
-If you do, then the Curity Identity Server will validate if these two values match - the client ID from the query string and from the Request Object.
+That parameter can also be included in the Request Object.
+If it is, then the Curity Identity Server validates if these two values match - the client ID from the query string and from the Request Object.

 If you need to protect the privacy of authorization request parameters, then one way is to use encrypted JWTs (JWE) as Request Objects.
 The Curity Identity Server supports JWE, but to enable a client to use them in an authorization request you will need to edit the configuration using CLI or RESTConf.
 Currently, it can’t be set using the admin UI.

 To enable support for encrypted Request Objects for a client, follow these steps.
 First, enter the configuration CLI by typing in your shell: